 After winning his second Cup Zubov played nine more seasons in the league.
 His final campaign was an abbreviated 2008-09 season when he played all of 10 games for the Stars and tallied four assists in the process.
 Zubov’s final regular season totals amounted to 152 goals, 619 assists and 771 points in 1,068 career games.

-Were it not for Zubov’s and the Rangers’ 1993-94 season, it could be more safe to leave him out of Hall of Fame discussions.
-One certainly does not want to be narrow-minded enough to attribute a player’s overall performance to just a lone season.
-In Zubov’s case though, his one for the ages season has almost a reverse effect.
-What makes his 1993-94 campaign so remarkable is that it happened in his first complete NHL season, and he still managed to play 14 more seasons in the NHL, win another Stanley Cup, and forge a career worthy of Hall of Fame consideration all after his finest performance.
-The 1993-94 season in retrospect is the cherry on top of a remarkable career.
+What makes Zubov’s 1993-94 campaign so remarkable – a one for the ages – is that it happened in his first complete NHL season.
+And from there, he still managed to play 14 more seasons in the NHL, win another Stanley Cup, and forge a career that landed him in the Hockey Hall of Fame.
+The 1993-94 season – in retrospect – is the cherry on top of a remarkable career.